 Getting a super score on either exam is going to take most people some real, solid effort.
 So given the same substantial time and cash investment I would bet on the safe choice, GMAT, and have the GRE as a backup.
 Once you have prepared for the GMAT it doesn't take much added effort to adjust for the slight differences presented in the GRE.

 One last thing to consider: as demented as it sounds, some jobs require that you submit standardized test scores.
 I've had students retake the GMAT after being accepted to business school just to improve post-MBA job opportunities.
 A low or non-existent GMAT score might make you a less competitive candidate (then again you may not be gunning for this type of job).
-It may be that things will change in a few years but for now the GMAT is still the reigning MBA entrance exam.
+Should you take the GMAT or GRE for MBA admission?
+The GMAT is still the reigning MBA entrance exam.

-Here's the GMAT vs GRE summed up in a chart
+Here's the GMAT and GRE compared in a chart

 |GMAT vs GRE||GMAT||GRE|